mbeddr/mps-platform-docs/src/doc/docs/home/general.md

 !!! question "What's a SRepository and how's it structured?"

-    The answer can be found in the [MPS source code](https://github.com/JetBrains/MPS/blob/78a8983d975c3177461ae2553fd253bdc63baab6/core/openapi/source/org/jetbrains/mps/openapi/module/SRepository.java#L24).Multiple repositories could be available in the feature.
+    The answer can be found in the [MPS source code](https://github.com/JetBrains/MPS/blob/78a8983d975c3177461ae2553fd253bdc63baab6/core/openapi/source/org/jetbrains/mps/openapi/module/SRepository.java#L24).Multiple repositories could be available in the future.
 Given a repository, references to modules/models/nodes can be resolved.
     There's no need in making ids unique globally as each subsystem knows, which exact repository it needs to use at any moment.
     (e.g. the type-system knows where it stores its type-nodes, so it will not try to resolve references to them )